 I take LDN as part of my treatment plan for multiple sclerosis.
 I was diagnosed with MS in 2006 and was absolutely devastated when I received the news.
 While I have chosen not to take the drugs that are recommended as standard care for MS, I have quite a lot of friends who do, and I respect their choice.
 However, the issue with many of the typical MS drugs is their side effects.
 Some leave you with flu-like symptoms that can be as bad as the symptoms of MS. In any event, LDN is optimal for me as I do not experience side effects from it, and from what I have read in the medical literature, most people find this to be the case.

 What is Low Dose Naltrexone?
 First, let’s take a look at what I facetiously refer to as “high dose,” naltrexone, or the more traditional form of this drug.
-Naltrexone is an opiod antagonist typically given to heroin addicts and junkies in doses of up to 1500 mg upon their arrival in the emergency room.
+Naltrexone is an opiod antagonist typically given to heroin addicts in doses of up to 1500 mg upon their arrival in the emergency room.
 Giving this type of dose of naltrexone to a person under the influence of heroin snaps them into lucidity in minutes because naltrexone binds to the opiate receptors of the brain –the same receptors to which heroin binds.
 This prevents the addict from experiencing the effects of the heroin, and leads to complete lucidity.

 According to the website lowdosenaltrexone.org, In 1985, a physician named Dr. Bernard Bihari discovered the effects of a much smaller dose of naltrexone (approximately 3mg once a day) on the body’s immune system.
 He found that this low dose, taken at bedtime, was able to enhance a patient’s response to infection by HIV, the virus that causes AIDS.